LordDemecrius83/DDLC-reniOS/README.md

 Not working with iOS 13+  on checkra1n,unc0ver and taurine jailbreaks because of 32bit libraries,and Current Releases will not work on Non-jailbroken devices
 --

+Features
+--
+1.Same as the PC Version

+2.Portable

+3.You can use the pc zip file to update this(no need to wait for some guy to compile it for you)

+4.(Upcoming)And Can You Believe It?,REVERSI

 Confirmed Working on
 --
 1.iOS 6 - me